xuanngoc/Weather-today/README.md

 # Weather-today
-Make a application Weather use Weather API - OpenWeatherMap.org
+Make an application Weather use Weather API - OpenWeatherMap.org